ewotring/payments_exercise/README.md

   need payment#index
 Do I need additional columns for the loan table? outstanding_balance could go into the loan table as a column

+STICKING POINTS
+trouble with virtual machine caused delays didn't figure out how to make a payment from the address bar (but does work in console) error message is not clearly displayed when a payment is attempted that is larger than the outstanding balance test syntax confusing me for nested routes